 - Implementation of the 2022 STIP and development of the 2024 RTIP.
-(July 2022 June 2023) - Continuous monitoring of local agency projects and coordination with District 9 on future programming on the State Highways.
-(Quarterly) - Apply for HSIP grant funds, Sustainable Transportation Planning grant funds.
-(July 2022-June 2023) - Conduct traffic counts to monitor transportation system.
-(July 2022 June 2023) - Collect PMP data to continue improvement to the in-house pavement management system.
-(July 2022- June 2023) - Implementation of goals, policies, and objectives set forth in the RTP.
-(July 2022 June 2023)
+(Q1-Q4, ICLTC staff) - Continuous monitoring of local agency projects and coordination with District 9 on future programming on the State Highways.
+(Q1-Q4, ICLTC staff) - Apply for HSIP grant funds, Sustainable Transportation Planning grant funds, Climate Adaptation Planning grant funds.
+(Q1-Q4, ICLTC staff, consultant) - Conduct traffic counts to monitor transportation system.
+(As needed, ICLTC staff) - Collect PMP data to continue improvement to the in-house pavement management system.
+(Q1-Q4, ICLTC staff, consultant) - Implementation of goals, policies, and objectives set forth in the RTP.
+(Q1-Q4, ICLTC staff)

-- Continue to monitor combined use routes established pursuant to Assembly Bill 628 and Senate Bill 1354.
-(July 2022 June 2023) - Update surveying, traffic data collection capabilities and trained additional staff.
-(July 2022 June 2023) - ٠
+- Continue to monitor combined use routes established pursuant to Assembly Bill 628 and Senate Bills 1354 & 402.
+(Q1-Q4, ICLTC staff) - Update surveying, traffic data collection capabilities and trained additional staff.
+(Q1-Q4, ICLTC staff) - •

-- 1. Monitor progress and programming of State highway projects in current and future STIP cycles in accordance with the Memorandum of Understanding between the State of California, Department of Transportation and the Inyo County Local Transportation Commission, in accordance with MOUs with Caltrans and MOUs with neighboring agencies.
-(July 2023 June 2024, ICLTC staff) - 2.
+- Monitor progress and programming of State highway projects in current and future STIP cycles in accordance with the Memorandum of Understanding between the State of California, Department of Transportation and the Inyo County Local Transportation Commission, in accordance with MOUs with Caltrans and MOUs with neighboring agencies.
+(Q1-Q4, ICLTC staff) - 2.
 Monitor progress and programming of local agency projects in current and future STIP cycles.
 This task does not include project management.
-(July 2023 June 2024, ICLTC staff) - 3.
+(Q1-Q4, ICLTC staff) - 3.
 Meetings with the Inyo County Local Transportation Commission, Caltrans and/or committees regarding planning future projects for STIP inclusion.
-(As needed, ICLTC staff) - Implementation of the 2022 and 2024 Regional Transportation Improvement Program (RTIP).
-(July 2023 June 2024, ICLTC staff) - 5.
+(As needed, ICLTC staff) - 4.
+Implementation of the 2024 Regional Transportation Improvement Program (RTIP).
+(Q1-Q4, ICLTC staff) - 5.
 Attend California Transportation Commission meetings as necessary.
 (Quarterly/As needed, ICLTC staff) - 6.
-Complete project specific tasks related to the implementation of the 2022 STIP.
-(July 2023 June 2024, ICLTC staff) - 7.
+Complete project specific tasks related to the implementation of the 2024 STIP.
+(Q1-Q4, ICLTC staff) - 7.
 Monitor and assist with planning pursuant to continued progress of local projects and State highway projects.
 (As needed, ICLTC staff) - 8.
 Provide planning assistance involving identification and development of local grant projects.
 (As needed, ICLTC staff, consultant) - 9.
 Remain involved in the development and the allocation of funds for transportation and planning programs included in MAP-21 / FAST Act such as the Active Transportation Program, Sustainable Communities, etc. (As needed, ICLTC staff, consultant) - 10.
 Assist with planning, CEQA and/or NEPA review of local projects and Caltrans projects to ensure consistency and compliance with regional planning documents.
 This task will not involve any site-specific environmental survey.
 (As needed, ICLTC staff)